Thematic Research Area

 PhD, University of Western Ontario

-Alexander Dick works and teaches in the fields of Eighteenth-Century and Romantic British Literatures, Critical Theory and Practice, especially post-humanism and speculative realism, and the environmental humanities.
-He is the author of more than twenty articles and chapters and of Romanticism and the Gold Standard: Money, Literature, and Economic Debate in Britain 1790-1830 (Palgrave 2013).
-He is also the co-editor of two collections of essays, Theory and Practice in the Eighteenth Century: Writing Between Philosophy and Literature (with Christina Lupton, Pickering, 2008) and Spheres of Action: Speech and Performance in Romantic Culture (with Angela Esterhammer, Toronto, 2009), and with Selena Couture (University of Alberta), has published an edition of Richard Brinsley Sheridan’s last play, Pizarro (Broadview, 2018).
-In 2013-2014 he held Research Fellowships at the Institute for Advanced Studies in the Humanities and the Centre for the History of the Book, both at the University of Edinburgh.
-At UBC he is a Faculty Affiliate in the Graduate Program in Science and Technology Studies, an Associate of the Peter Wall Institute of Advanced Studies, and a former Fellow of the University Sustainability Initiative.
+I work and teach in the fields of Eighteenth-Century and Romantic British Literatures, Scottish Literature, and the environmental humanities.
+My first book Romanticism and the Gold Standard: Money, Literature, and Economic Debate in Britain 1790-1830 was published by Palgrave in 2013.
+I also co-edited two collections of essays, Theory and Practice in the Eighteenth Century: Writing Between Philosophy and Literature (with Christina Lupton, Pickering, 2008) and Spheres of Action: Speech and Performance in Romantic Culture (with Angela Esterhammer, Toronto, 2009).
+In 2018, with Selena Couture (University of Alberta), I published an edition of Richard Brinsley Sheridan’s last play, Pizarro for Broadview Press.

 - Pizarro by Richard Brinsley Sheridan, Broadview Press, 2017.
 Edited with Selena Couture (University of Alberta).

 - Romanticism and the Gold Standard: Money, Literature, and Economic Debate in Britain 1790-1830.
 Houndsmills: Palgrave, 2013.